AEONCommunity/aeoncommunity.github.io/index.md

 # Welcome!

-This site will contain some How-To's and other useful information about the AEON digital currency.
+This site will contain some How-To's and Wherefores about the AEON digital currency.

 Find out more about AEON at [the official website](https://www.aeon.cash).